Männiku, Saku Parish

-It has a railway stop on the Tallinn - Viljandi railway line operated by Elron (rail transit), formerly a railway station.
-The former station building is made of rubble stone and calcium silicate bricks and now a private home.
+It has a railway stop on the railway line from Tallinn to Viljandi operated by Elron (rail transit), formerly a railway station.
+The former station building is made of rubble stone and calcium silicate bricks, and it is now a private home.

 About half of the village's territory (mostly its eastern part) is occupied by Männiku training area of the Estonian Defence Forces.

-On 1 July 2019, the western part of dissolved Tammejärve village was merged with Männiku's territory.
+On 1 July 2019, the western part of the dissolved village of Tammejärve was merged with Männiku's territory.